j-mie6/parsley/docs/api-guide/token/Lexer.md

   Compared to `Integer`, different precisions can be chosen for `Real`, allowing for arbitrary-precision floats, `Float`, and `Double` results.
-For the stricter representations, there is a `doubleRounded`/`floatRounded` that just gives the nearest valid value (with no parse errors), and a `double`/`float` which demands that the parsed literal is *precisely* representable or else gives a parse error.
+For the stricter representations, there is a `doubleRounded`/`floatRounded` that just gives the nearest valid value (with no parse errors), and a `double`/`float` which demands that the parsed literal must at least be between the smallest and largest numbers of the type.

 * [`parsley.token.numeric.Combined`](@:api(parsley.token.numeric.Combined)): values with this type
   can deal with both integers and floating-point numbers.
 This is done by returning one or the other